How to build your own Jecklin disk using parts supplied from Amazon

 • 2 (or more) M12 to 1/4" adapters allow attaching the bars to the mounting plate through holes in the disks.
 These are a critical parts as they hold everything together and carry the weight of the bars and microphones.

-• A pack of rubber washers help coax the cheese bars into the desired positions so the holes are pointing in the right direction, and can help avoid some shock tranmission from the central part of the structure to the bars, even if using telescopic sticks where there is no need to point them.
+• A pack of rubber washers help coax the cheese bars into the desired positions so their holes are pointing in the right direction, and can help avoid some shock tranmission from the central part of the structure to the bars.

 Suggestions: